Bittorn/minecraft-pekepack/README.md

   * *menu4* - Flowers -Le Volume Sur Été- BGM ~ Yokan

 ### Textures

- #### GUI
- New dark loading screen and dark default UI.

- Hearts have been changed to pink, and the hunger bar has been changed to bread.
- <br>Detail has also been added to the armor bar, and the absorption bar has been made shinier.

- #### In-game
  New diamond-infused netherite tools and armor.

  Mob textures are now based on the biome in which they are in.